lepasq/cosplay-filter/README.md

     tsc public/js/script.ts
     ```

-2. Next you need to set up your MySQL server, up your environment variables
+2. Next you need to set up your MySQL server, fill in your environment variables
 and run `schema.sql`.
 As an example, you should have a look at `.env`:

     ```sh